 Several key herbs and peppers create the foundation of Mexican cuisine.
 Everyone knows and loves cilantro and chile peppers, but have you ever tried epazote, Mexican oregano, or Mexican mint marigold?
 Add some authenticity and good flavor to your Mexican dishes this season with these herbs and spices!

 Annatto (Bixa orellana, 20–33 feet, USDA Hardiness Zones 10-12), also called lipstick tree or achiote, is a tender tropical tree or shrub, but it can be grown and trained as a container specimen in cold-winter zones.
-It is native to the tropical Americas where its seeds have been used to impart sweet, peppery flavor and bright orange-red color to food for centuries.
+It is native to the tropical Americas where its seeds have been used to impart sweet, peppery flavor, and bright orange-red color to foods for centuries.
 Southern Native American tribes also used it to color their skin and hair.

 Gardeners in temperate areas can grow annatto in containers that can be brought outdoors in summer and overwintered in a sunny indoor location.
 They grow best in slightly acid soil that is evenly moist and fertile.
 Fafard® Professional Potting Mix is a good potting mix choice.
-Plant them in a large pot, and keep them well pruned.
-In a couple of years, the evergreen shrubs will begin producing clusters of pretty, five-petaled pink flowers followed by hairy brownish orange pods.
+Plant them in a large container, and keep them well pruned.
+In a couple of years, the evergreen shrubs will begin producing clusters of pretty, five-petaled pink flowers followed by hairy brownish-orange pods.
 These pods are filled with orange seeds that can be dried and enjoyed for cooking.

-The aromatic leaves of epazote (Dysphania ambrosioides, 2-3 feet, USDA Hardiness Zones 8-11) have a distinctive fennel taste when raw and develop a citrusy taste when cooked.
+The aromatic leaves of epazote (Dysphania ambrosioides, 2-3 feet, USDA Hardiness Zones 8-11) have a distinctive fennel taste when raw and develop a citrusy flavor when cooked.
 The leaves are commonly used in moles and soups.
 The rangy plants are not attractive, so surround them with prettier herbs, if garden appearance is important to you.
 The seeds are toxic, so cut back the flower heads to keep plants from setting seed.
 The leaves can also be a skin irritant for some.